Gender Dynamics and Homophily in a Social Network of LLM Agents

 \subsection{Social influence on manifested gender}

-Figure~\ref{fig:two_panels}, Lower panel shows the estimated peer influence coefficient \(\gamma_{\mathrm{inf}}\) across rolling eight-week windows.
-Positive peer coefficient indicates that agents tend to align their gender performance with their followees? scores.
+Figure~\ref{fig:two_panels}, the lower panel shows the estimated peer influence coefficient \(\gamma_{\mathrm{inf}}\) across rolling eight-week windows.
+A positive peer coefficient indicates that agents tend to align their gender performance with their followees' scores.
 Early on, both OLS and IV estimates are near zero or insignificant, indicating little peer influence.
-Between weeks 33 and 48, both models show positive, statistically significant coefficients, indicating a 16-week period during which peer influence drives changes in gender expression.
-The final window shows positive coefficients with less precision, suggesting a weaker or more uncertain effect toward the end.
-The full numerical results are shown in ESM, Section~H.
+Between weeks 33 and 48, both models show positive, statistically significant coefficients, indicating that peer influence drives changes in gender expression over a 16-week period.
+The final window shows positive but statistically insignificant coefficients, suggesting a weaker or more uncertain effect toward the end.
+The full numerical results are shown in ESM, Section~I.